databrickslabs/remorph/CONTRIBUTING.md

 provides a few extra tools such as identifying unused rules, and providing a visual representation of trees etc.

+Please read the documentation for the plugin so that you can make the most of it and have it generate the lexer and parser in a temp directory to tell you about things like undefined tokens etc.

-If you intended to make changes to the ANTLR defined syntax, please read teh READ.me under ./core before doing so.
+If you intended to make changes to the ANTLR defined syntax, please read teh README.md under ./core before doing so.
 Changes to ANTLR grammars can have a big knock on effects on the rest of the codebase, and must be carefully reviewed and tested - all the way from parse to code generation.
 Such changes are generally not suited to beginners.